Joseph Victor von Scheffel: Biography

 Returning home in 1853 he found his parents more than ever anxious that he should continue his legal career.
 But in 1854, defective eyesight incapacitated him; he quit the government service and took up his residence at Heidelberg, with the intention of preparing himself for a post on the teaching staff of the university.
-His studies were, however, interrupted by eye disease, and in search of health he proceeded to Switzerland and took up his abode on the Lake of Constance, and elaborated the plan of his famous historical romance Ekkehard (1857); (Eng. trans. by Sofie Delffs, Leipzig, 1872).
+His studies were, however, interrupted by eye disease, and in search of health he travelled to Switzerland and took up residence at Lake Constance, and elaborated the plan of his famous historical romance Ekkehard (1855); (Eng. translation by Sofie Delffs, Leipzig, 1872).
 Part of this work was later used by Max Bruch as the libretto for his cantata The Lay of the Norsemen.
 The first ideas for this work he got from the Monumenta Germaniae Historica.
-It was hardly less popular than the Trompeter von Säckingen.
+Ekkehard was almost as popular than the Trompeter von Säkkingen.
 In 1901 it reached the 179th edition.

-Scheffel next returned to Heidelberg, and published Gaudeamus, Lieder aus dem Engeren und Weiteren (1868), a collection of joyous and humorous songs, the subject- matter of which is taken partly from German legends and partly from historical subjects.
+Scheffel next returned to Heidelberg, and published Gaudeamus, Lieder aus dem Engeren und Weiteren (1868), a collection of joyous and humorous songs, the subject matter of which is taken partly from German legends and partly from historical subjects.
 In these songs the author shows himself the light-hearted student, a friend of wine and song; and their success is unexampled in German literature and encouraged numerous imitators.
-One example is Im schwarzen Walfisch zu Askalon, the lyrics reflect an endorsement of the bacchanalian mayhem of student life.
-The song describes an 'old assyrian' drinking binge with some references to the Classics.
-The large invoice is being provided in cuneiform on six brick stones.
-However the carouser has to admit that he left his money already in Nineves' Lamb inn and gets kicked out.
-In typical manner of Scheffel, it contains an anachronistic mixture of various times and eras, parodistic notions on current science, as e.g. Historical criticism.
-There are various additional verses, including political parody and verses mocking different sorts of fraternities or even one just and only one for mathematics.
-The song has been used as name for traditional students inns, e.g. in Heidelberg.
+One example is "Im schwarzen Walfisch zu Askalon" where the lyrics reflect an endorsement of the bacchanalian mayhem of student life.
+The song describes an 'old assyrian' drinking binge with some references to the Classics and the large invoice presented in cuneiform on six brick stones.
+However the carouser has to admit that he left his money already in an inn in Nineveh and gets kicked out.
+In typical manner of Scheffel, it contains an anachronistic mixture of various times and eras and parodistic notions on current science.